zohaibjawed940/shopify-ai-assistant/README.md

    >  *****█________
    ```

-   At this stage, you will see `Preview URL: https://your-store.myshopify.com/...` in your Terminal.
+   At this stage, you will see `Preview URL: https://your-store.myshopify.com/...` in your terminal.
 You can now proceed to the next step.
 If you get an error, restart from step 4.

 9. Add this config to your `shopify.app.toml` file.
    ```bash